-The Town received grant funding to assist with the design and construction of a six-foot meandering sidewalk along the north side of Lincoln Drive from approximately 32nd Street east to Hillside Drive and along the south side of Lincoln Drive from Casa Blanca Drive to Mockingbird Lane.
+The Town received grant funding to assist with the design and construction of a sixfoot meandering sidewalk along the north side of Lincoln Drive from approximately 32nd Street east to Hillside Drive and along the south side of Lincoln Drive from Casa Blanca Drive to Mockingbird Lane.
 This project will help close a sidewalk gap on Lincoln Drive in this area.
 Project elements include new sidewalks, driveways and sidewalk ramps per Americans with Disabilities Act (ADA) requirements, retaining walls, utility relocations, and landscape restoration.

-This project presents itself as a "pilot project" in that
+This project is a "pilot project" in that

-- It is the first Town project that will be implemented under the Plan. - This roadway segment along the north side of Lincoln Drive currently lacks a consistent and/or unified character. - This project has funding through a Congestion Mitigation Air Quality (CMAQ) grant with a selected design consultant preparing plans, with construction anticipated to begin in June 2019.
+- It is the first Town project that will be implemented under the Plan. - This roadway segment along the north side of Lincoln Drive currently lacks a consistent and/or unified character. - This project has funding through a Congestion Mitigation Air Quality (CMAQ) with grant selected design а consultant preparing plans, with construction anticipated to begin in June 2019.

-LINCOLN DRIVE SIDEWALK IMPROVEMENTS

-Location: North side of Lincoln: 32nd

-Street to Hillside Drive

-South side of Lincoln: Casa Blanca Drive to Mockingbird

-Lane

-Character Zone: Rural Elegance

-Construction Existing right-of-way sufficient, Considerations: accessible ramps, retaining wall, landscape restoration, utility relocations decomposed granite refreshing, plant replacement, natural pruning and shaping
+LINCOLN DRIVE SIDEWALK IMPROVEMENTS Location: North side of Lincoln: 32nd Street to Hillside Drive South side of Lincoln: Casa Blanca Drive to Mockingbird Lane Character Zone: Rural Elegance Existing right-of-way sufficient, accessible ramps, retaining wall, landscape restoration, utility relocations Maintenance Considerations: Slope erosion, irrigation adjustments as plants mature, decomposed granite refreshing, plant replacement, natural pruning and shaping